 Background: Font color:

 credit to the amazing AtomicPanda at TDA for this incredible image!

 This is a story of the Marauders that will span from 1971 to 1981.
-Part One/the Prequel will be First Year through Fourth year, told in "snapshot" format, as shown in this chapter.
-Fifth Year through Seventh Year will be Part Two, and it will not be told in "snapshot format".
+Book One will be First Year through Fourth year, told in "snapshot" format, as shown in this chapter.
+Fifth Year through Seventh Year will be Book Two, and it will not be told in "snapshot format".

 First Year: September 1st, 1971

 “Where are you hoping to go, seeing as you’re neither?”

 I tried in vain to stifle the laughter that was threatening to explode.